Development

 Activities that support the manufacturing and distribution of goods produced in the primary and secondary sectors are called tertiary sector activities like education, healthcare, accounting, legal services, law and order, fire-fighting, and office administration.
 The tertiary sector is also called the services sector.
 The primary, secondary and tertiary sector economic activities are interdependent on each other.

-Comparing Different Sectors
+Different Sectors

-The primary, secondary and tertiary sectors of the economy involve the production of a large number of goods and services.
-Every product or service has a value.
+the economy involve the production of a large number of goods and services.

 The final values of goods are used to calculate the production in a sector.
 The sum of the total production in the three sectors in a year for a country gives the gross domestic product or GDP for that country in that year.